NYC DOB Violation

 Important information

-The violation attaches to the property, not the person.
+The violation “attaches” to the property, not the person.
 The current owner is responsible even if work was done by a previous owner 20 years ago.
-Old illegal work does not automatically ‘expire’ – DOB can still issue violations or penalties when it is discovered, even many years later.
+Old illegal work does not automatically expire – DOB can still issue violations or penalties when it finds the problem, even many years later.

 Common types of violations include boiler, electrical, HPD, landmark, plumbing, sidewalk, and structural issues.